zlohner/DatalogInterpreter/README.md

-# DatalogInterpreter
+# Datalog_Interpreter

+author: Zachary Lohner

+USAGE: build/DatalogInterpreter inputFile

-A simple interpreter for the Datalog language, as per the requirements of the CS236 course at BYU
+an interpreter for the Datalog relational database language, for the CS236 course at Brigham Young University.

+Output is written to standard out (cout)

+NOTE: incomplete, does not work!